Pyxus/fray/docs/state-management/guide/building-a-state-machine.md

 [comment]: <Show visualization of this state machine>

-With the exception of `build()` all builder methods return an instance of the builder allowing for chain methods calls.
+With the exception of `build()`, all builder methods return an instance of the builder, allowing for chain method calls.
 Additionally, the builder will create a state instance whenever a state is mentioned, meaning it is not required to add a state before using it in a transition.
+However, the builder's `add_state()` is required if you wish to add a custom state.

 ## 3. Initialize State Machine